 Staff may require the removal of outer garments only, such as a blazer, jumper, coat, hats shoes, boots or scarves.
 Staff may not require a student to remove other clothing that is worn wholly next to the skin or immediately over underwear (such as a blouse or skirt).
-Strip searches are something that the school would hope to avoid and these can only be conducted by the police, see further detail below.
+Strip searches are never conducted by the school -these can only be conducted by the police, see further detail below.